-Bogart Family Great Smoky Mountains Postcard Collection
+Bogart Family Great Smoky Mountains Postcards

 The collection consists of 19 postcards sent between the family members of the Bogart family while in Tennessee during the early 20th century.
 The postcards depict the various natural landscapes as well as other features of the Great Smoky Mountain National Park.
 The cards mostly concern small domesticities such as walks into town and the exchange of patterns.